petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2b-storefront/creating-a-checkout-page.md

 ## Adding the Mini Cart and Account Selector Fragments to the Header

-Once you have created the Orders page and Checkout page, you can add the mini cart fragment to the page header.
+Now you can add the mini cart fragment to the page header.
 The mini cart fragment requires you to have these pages to work correctly.
-The account selector fragment displays the user's currently selected account.
-This allows sales agents of Clarity, like Tommy Tanner, to process orders for multiple accounts that they're in charge of.
+The account selector fragment shows the currently selected account.
+With these fragments, Clarity's sales agents, like Tommy Tanner, can process orders for all their accounts.

 1. Open the *Product Menu* (![Product Menu](../../images/icon-product-menu.png)) and navigate to *Design* &rarr; *Page Templates*.

 1. Select the master page template.

-1. Select the Grid in the header and change the Number of Modules to *5*.
+1. Select the *Grid* in the header and change the Number of Modules to `5`.

 1. Resize the grid as shown in the image below.

    ![Resize the header to add the mini cart and account selector fragments.](./creating-a-checkout-page/images/02.png)

-   The module for the logo should take 4 columns, the menu display another 4 columns, the user info fragment and the mini cart fragment one columns each, and the account selector fragment should take up the last two columns.
+   The module for the logo should take four columns, the menu display another four columns, the user info fragment and the mini cart fragment one column each, and the account selector fragment should take up the last two columns.

 1. Drag and drop the *Mini Cart* fragment inside the fourth module of the grid.